Histamine intolerance: Epidemiology

 The exact prevalence of histamine intolerance is unknown due to limited data and a lack of validated diagnostic methods.
 There is some prediction that the incidence of histamine intolerance in the general population is estimated to be about 1%, with 80% of them being middle-aged.
 Still, these figures are likely incorrect and cannot be relied upon because this prevalence estimate is not supported by robust scientific evidence or validated diagnostic methods.
 Because histamine intolerance symptoms can mimic those seen in other conditions such as food allergies or intolerance to sulfites and biogenic amines such as tyramine, there is often confusion in differentiating the causal agent responsible for adverse reactions.
 Other biogenic amines, such as histidine, can cause symptoms that are similar to that of histamine intolerance, or aggravate the symptoms of histamine intolerance.
 This further complicates accurate diagnosis and estimation of disease burden.
-Diamine oxidase (DAO) can metabolize not only histamine, but also some other biogenic amines such as putrescine and cadaverine, but not tyramine.
+Diamine oxidase (DAO) can metabolize histamine and some other biogenic amines such as putrescine and cadaverine, but not tyramine.
 Histamine N-methyltransferase (HNMT) has a strong preference for histamine, therefore, it cannot metabolize other biogenic amines.
 There is limited evidence from double-blind placebo-controlled provocations studies on adverse reactions to histamine-containing foods or other agents associated with histamine intolerance.
 Therefore, solid data focused on understanding pathophysiology, clinical presentation, and improved diagnostic tools is needed before reliable estimates can be made regarding epidemiological aspects of histamine intolerance.

 Research directions

 During episodes of migraines, there is a marked increase in the plasma concentrations of calcitonin gene-related peptide (CGRP) and histamine.
 These two substances are known for their strong vasodilatory properties, that is, widening the blood vessels.
 Additionally, they have been observed to mutually stimulate each other's release within the trigeminovascular system.
 These properties could potentially contribute to the onset of migraines.
 Individuals with genetic variants in the AOC1 gene encoding the diamine oxidase (DAO) enzyme are observed to experience migraines when consuming a diet high in histamine.
 This observation suggests that ingested histamine could potentially aggravate migraines in persons who have a deficiency in histamine degradation due to variants in AOC1.
-The exploration of the functional interplay between exogenous histamine and CGRP could provide valuable insights into the mechanisms underlying diet-induced migraines, and this area of research continues to be actively investigated.
+How exogenous histamine and CGRP act on each other may explain the mechanisms underlying diet-induced migraines, and that question is still under study.